zlatinb/tiny-classifier/README.md

 This project aims to create a small neural network capable of categorizing input.
 It uses pure Python and runs on CPUs.

-I started it as a learning project to help me in my studies of ML math, but I realized the final output could be useful for specialized inference on a budget - it's orders of magnitude cheaper to rent in the cloud without a GPU!
-To this end, I am very mindful of performance - if you look at the code you will see heavy emphasis on benchmarking.
+I started it as a learning project to help me in my studies of ML math, but I realized the final output could be useful for specialized inference on a budget - cloud CPUs are orders of magnitude cheaper than cloud GPUs!
+To this end, I am very mindful of throughput - if you look at the code you will see heavy emphasis on benchmarking.

 I will be implementing more classifiers and algorithms as I fully understand them.
 I'm sure there are already optimized libraries out there but as this is a learning project I will first implement them myself and after I'm confident I understand the underlying mathematics and logic I will replace them with libraries.